FOR CORONAVIRUS UPDATES, SEE THE NEWS SECTION

 An important aspect of any parish council’s activities is its response to planning applications locally, and SPC does its best to respond to all of these.
-To ensure that your information on such applications is always up to date, it is best to use the Borough Council website for this – all Council responses to applications are available to view there.
+To ensure that your information on such applications is always up to date, it is best to use the Borough Council planning portal for this.
+All Council’s comments are available there.

 Parishioners are welcome to attend Parish Council meetings, which are generally on the first Wednesday of the month at 7:00pm in the Memorial Hall (please check – especially for August and January).
 Support Groups operate on a more ad hoc basis, but are also open to the public – they take place in the Parish Office at times advertised on the notice board outside the Office.

 Council recently added “Councillor Surgeries” to allow more interaction with the Public – however, as the attendance at these, by Members of the Public, was next to nil, Council has agreed for the time being to discontinue this.
 This is the same for our Open Days.

 As well as this website, there is also a facebook page which you can link to from the right hand side (top) of this page, where current posts are displayed.
 There is often information from local groups, as well as the Borough, County, Police and so on.